genebean/talks/_posts/2017-08-03-Windows-Configuration-Management-with-Puppet.md

+---
+layout: post
-## Windows Configuration Management with Puppet
+title: Windows Configuration Management with Puppet

-### Abstract:
+subtitle: Presented at ConfigMgmtCamp PDX 2017
+tags: [windows, puppet]
+---

-Do you ever find that GPO's are not enough to get things setup the way you would like?
+_Abstract:_ Do you ever find that GPO's are not enough to get things setup the way you would like?
 Tried DSC but found that it too doesn't quite do what you need?
 Tired of using scripts to fill this gap?
 Maybe you've heard all the buzz over the last several years around configuration management on Linux and wished some of that